You’re expecting a little bundle of joy. And, now you’re probably overwhelmed. There’s so much to do, right?

 So, do you know when to buy a stroller during pregnancy?
 Maybe there’s etiquette to follow.
 Or, your baby senses kick-in at a certain time and you just know.

-Unfortunately, there is no rule about when to buy your baby items.
-But, here are some guidelines if you need advice.
-You may feel okay about the things you already bought after reading this artcile.
+Unfortunately, there is no fast rule about buying your baby items.
+But, here are some guidelines if you absolutely need advice about this… or, want to feel vindicated about the things you already bought.

 When to Prep for Your Baby

 So, buying onesies before your first OB appointment may be jumping the gun a little bit.
-But, it shouldn’t be days from your delivery date.
-It may be a good idea to start looking for the items around your second trimester period.
-We’ll get into the trimester period here below.
+But, you shouldn’t be days from your delivery date before you start buying your baby stuff.
+Somewhere between those extremes should work fine for you.

 Viability and Gestation